 Note: the numbers aren't important, the distinction is between going from inconsistent to consistent.

 As a trader, your goal is to focus on the task at hand, and not get caught up in thinking about how big your account is or isn't.
 In trading your purpose is to execute the entry exactly as practiced, place your stop loss where it is supposed to be and adjust it accordingly (if needed) and take profit when your trading plan dictates.

 As soon as you start thinking about money, your emotions get involved, you take profits too early, or losses to late, you may avoid valid trades or take trades which aren't valid.
-Your focus has shifted away from the only thing that can consistently make you money---following your plan which you have tested for profitability.
+Your focus has shifted away from the only thing that can consistently make you money – following your plan.

 Traders lose focus because they get stuck in a short-sighted mode.
 Say you want to get in shape so you start going to the gym.
 You go for a few days, but don't notice any results.
 You're sore, but you don't look any better.
 So you stop going--you're not seeing the results you want.
 A few months go by and you do the same thing, then quit.
 This repeats until you give up altogether or eliminate your short-sighted thinking.